-- This 860-acre park is a former cattle ranch in the Mayacamas foothills of southeast Windsor.
-The rugged landscape includes massive oaks, forests of mixed evergreens, canyons, rolling hills, a shaded creek, a pond, and ridges with dramatic views of the Santa Rosa Plain. - Nearly 8 miles of trails allow for routes of varying length and intensity.
-Some trails are single track, and some are old ranch roads, making Shiloh popular with equestrians and mountain bikers. - Restrooms and drinking fountains in the parking lot.
+- This 860-acre park is a former ranch in the Mayacamas foothills of southeast Windsor.
+The rugged landscape includes massive oaks, forests of mixed evergreens, canyons, rolling hills, a shaded creek, a pond, and ridgetop views of the Santa Rosa Plain. - Nearly 8 miles of trails allow for routes of varying length and intensity.
+Some trails are single track, and some are old ranch roads, making Shiloh popular with equestrians and mountain bikers.
+Restrooms and drinking fountain in the parking lot. - Most of Shiloh Ranch Regional Park burned in the 2017 Tubbs Fire.
+While much of the park is experiencing regrowth, impacts of the fire are visible on trails throughout.

 - These suggested loops pass through valley oak woodlands, stands of Douglas fir and big leaf maple, open grasslands, mixed chaparral, and a creek corridor. - Creekside Trail follows a seasonal creek in a fern-filled canyon and is a shaded walk among pines and lichen-covered oaks.
+Creekside features signs that point out various impacts of the fire and wildfire ecology.
 Ridge and Big Leaf trails also pass through woodlands and shaded tree tunnels.
 Ridge and Canyon trails feature steep segments and grand views of Windsor and surrounding open space.